ej0cl6/TextEE/data/preprocessing/ere/README.md

 ## ERE

-ERE dataset comes from the paper [From Light to Rich ERE: Annotation of Entities, Relations, and Events](https://aclanthology.org/W15-0812/).
+The ERE dataset comes from the paper [From Light to Rich ERE: Annotation of Entities, Relations, and Events](https://aclanthology.org/W15-0812/).
 ERE is an end-to-end event extraction dataset.
 There are two versions of ERE data: light and rich.
 Currently, we consider the rich ERE.

 ### Preprocessing Steps